webis-de/slidehub/README.md

 ## To Do

+- *Layout*: Indicate that pages are still loading
 - *Interaction*: Marking/selecting pages in order to generate a new PDF (low priority)
 - *Interaction*: Touch scrolling with ballistics
 - *Interaction*: Implement horizontal scrolling for document containers *→ Horizontal scrolling via touch devices is not great.
 Feels slow and unresponsive.*